Personalisation within B2B Marketing

 With the rise in data protection and the upcoming GDPR, personal data is more focal than ever in the minds of individuals and the media.
 Receiving a marketing email or letter that is addressed to you but is not relevant or useful will result in the customer closing your advert at the least, but might also cause annoyance or even damage to your brand.
 Ensure that any personalised marketing is relevant to them, by thoroughly planning a specification of the customers you wish to target in your marketing campaign.

 Not using personalisation loses customers

 Not only is it beneficial for campaigns to be targeted and then personalised, it is likely to lose you customers when a campaign is impersonal.
 In this day and age customers are used to any marketing that is presented to them being relevant and personalised, and with personalisation being so endemic, a very high rate of ignoring any adverts that are non-tailored should be expected.
-Even if your campaign is relevant to them, unless you draw in their attention somehow it is likely they won’t give it long enough of a chance to realise this.
+Even if your campaign is relevant to them, unless you draw in their attention somehow it is likely that the reader won’t give it long enough of a chance to realise this.

-Personalisation is just as important within business to business marketing, and will enhance any campaign as long as the basic rules of proper segmentation and targeting are followed too.
+Personalisation is just as important within business to business marketing and will enhance any campaign as long as the basic rules of proper segmentation and targeting are followed too.
 It is also essential that your database allows any personalised marketing techniques to thrive, by ensuring all details are correct, accurate and completely up to date.

 We hope that these tips can help you to build up your relationship your clients and help you to make sure that your emails are read by them.

 If you have any questions or want to make an enquiry, please contact us by calling the number above or fill out our contact form to request a call back.